Wishbone Ash: Reunion years to present (1995–present)

 On 19 February 2014 the 24th studio album Blue Horizon was released.
 The reviews for this album were generally very positive.
 As of 2014 this line-up of the band, having been together since 2007, became the longest-lasting line-up of Wishbone Ash in the group's history and on 16 May 2015 they recorded a live to vinyl album at Metropolis Studios.

 On 21–23 May 2015 Wishbone Ash recorded the DVD Live in Paris at Le Triton in France.
 The performance included additional percussion and guitar contributions from Andy's son Aynsley Powell.

 In May 2017 it was announced that Mark Abrahams, a long time Wishbone Ash fan, would be joining to cover guitar duties.
 Abrahams is a guitarist who previously owned Vision Guitars, a guitar shop in Castleford, West Yorkshire, England.

 On 24 September 2019 it was announced that Wishbone Ash were signed to Steamhammer/SPV and released Coat of Arms, their first studio album in six years, on 28 February 2020.
 The album's lead single, "We Stand as One", was premiered on to the band's 50th anniversary in autumn 2019 and had been released on 10 January 2020.
 The second single "Back in the Day" was released on 7 February 2020.
 The album cover was created by a heraldry artist Olaf Keller in the Regal Coat of Arms design studio.

-For some dates on their 2021 tour, drummer Mike Sturgis rejoined the band in place of Joe Crabtree.
-Then in February 2022 Mike Truscott became Wishbone Ash's official drummer.
+For some dates on their 2021 tour, drummer Windsor McGilvray subbed for Joe Crabtree, then Mike Sturgis rejoined the band in place of Crabtree, after which Mike Truscott became Wishbone Ash's official drummer in February 2022.

 In August 2023 the band announced the release of a live album, Live Dates Live.

+In January 2026 drummer McGilvray replaced Mike Truscott.